18 min read

 Greater scale lengths result in wider space between each fret, with some guitarists preferring shorter scale lengths due to their smaller footprint, and others preferring longer ones because they are less cramped.

 Scale length also affects string tension.
 The longer the scale length, the higher the tension of the strings.
-This means guitars with shorter scale lengths are, in theory, easier to play as it takes less strength to bend the strings.
+Guitars with shorter scale lengths are theoretically easier to play.
+They require less strength to bend the strings

 While scale length does not impact tone in the same way that wood or pickups do, it does make a subtle difference.
-Guitars with short scale lengths tend to sound fuller because of the reduced tension, while longer scale lengths produce clearer and brighter tones.
+Guitars with short scale lengths sound fuller due to lower tension, while longer scales produce clearer, brighter tones.

 Pickups